 In this case the watchdog generates resets (\approx 5ms reset pulse with \approx 165ms period) on the NRES pin (displayed also in the GUI in the "Current SBC Status" section).

 3. Hardware Description

-3.1 Pin Description - ATAB664251A Board
+3.1 Pin Description - ATA664xA Board

 In the following sections, the external elements required for some of the pins are shown and described.
-See the relevant datasheet for more information about this topic.
+For further information about this topic, refer to the relevant datasheet.